A low calorie fibre feed with added herbs, yeast and prebiotics to promote digestive health

 Ulser Lite comes in a 20kg bale

-If using as a hay replacer – feed the same weight of Dengie Ulser Lite as the forage you are replacing.
+If using as a hay replacer – feed the same weight of Dengie Ulser Lite as the forage you are replacing on a dry matter basis.
 Feeding 1.5kgs per 100kgs bodyweight will provide 1.5% of the horse’s bodyweight as forage per day on an as fed basis.

 Despite her active routine, Pearl is a very good doer so needs a low-calorie ration to help keep her looking trim.
 Ulser Lite provides Pearl with plenty of slow-release energy and stamina for her workload without promoting weight gain.